davidmarne/dart_meta_types/README.md

 For this reason, class definitions for public models should always be made public.

+Note, this is different from other dart code gen solutions such as json_serializable and built_value, because the model definition is NOT used in your code.
+The generated classes are used directly in your code.
+This lets the generator generate constructors and additional fields and funcitons that are not present in the model definition.

 ## Types

 * All metatypes are hashable and comparable.